Resaki1/qwik-projektarbeit/README.md

 - With QwikCity, server-functionality can be executed right on the web server without the need for an additional backend; code, types etc. for server and client can be written in the same file
   - QwikCity also makes it easy to extend the application to a PWA (even though the documentation on that isn't great)
 - Deployment to Cloudflare Pages without any problems (unlike SvelteKit)
+- Authentication made relatively simple thanks to integration of Auth.js

 ## Drawbacks